AdaCore/gnatstudio/docs/users_guide/projects.rst

 The detailed syntax and semantics of project files is fully described in the GNAT Pro User's Guide (`gnat_ug.html <gnat_ug.html>`_) and GNAT Pro Reference Manual (`gnat_rm.html <gnat_rm.html>`_).
-Read these sections if you want to use the more advanced capabilities of project files that aren't supported by GPS's graphical interface.
+Read these sections if you want to use the more advanced capabilities of project files that are not supported by GPS's graphical interface.

-You usually won't need to edit project files manually, since GPS provides several graphical tools such as the project wizard (see :ref:`The_Project_Wizard`) and the properties editor (see :ref:`The_Project_Properties_Editor`).
+You usually will not need to edit project files manually, since GPS provides several graphical tools such as the project wizard (see :ref:`The_Project_Wizard`) and the properties editor (see :ref:`The_Project_Properties_Editor`).

 .. index:: project; normalization

-GPS doesn't preserve the layout or comments of projects you created manually after you've edited them in GPS.
+GPS does not preserve the layout or comments of projects you created manually after you have edited them in GPS.
 For example, multiple case statements in the project are merged into a single case statement.
 GPS needs to do this normalization to be able to preserve the previous semantics of the project in addition to supporting the new settings.